galakhov/tg-channelposts-aggregator/README.md

 This bot is configured internally to send all new posts to the main controller first (see ./bot/index.js and ./api/controllers/dashController.js).
 The controller processes the incoming data accordingly.

-Even though this setup would also work in production, I'd suggest to install and configure this 2nd bot on your VPS or elsewhere.
+Even though this setup would also work in production, I'd suggest to install and configure the second bot on your VPS, VM or elsewhere.

 # Set up 📋

-Create new file in the `./server`'s root directory:
+To run the app locally on your machine, it's enough to create new file for environment variables in the `./server`'s root directory:

 ```
 touch .env